Preventative Maintenance: Saving Money in the Long Run

 Windows & Doors | Cracks, broken seals, drafts | Seal gaps, repair locks | Seasonally |

-Plumbing | Leaks, water pressure, corrosion | Fix leaks, clean aerators, check for rust | Twice a year |
+Plumbing | Leaks, water pressure, corrosion | Cracks, paint flaking, or any signs of water damage | Twice a year |

 Hot Water System | Rust, odd noises, water temperature | Flush tank, inspect valves | Annually |